Dairy & Agriculture

 Genetically Modified Food

-Sen. Sanders supports the rights of consumers to know that is in their food.
+Sen. Sanders supports the rights of consumers to know what is in their food.
 In 2013, Sen. Sanders introduced an amendment to the Farm Bill affirming states’ rights to require labeling of genetically engineered ingredients.
 During the debate, he noted that “All over this country, people are becoming more conscious about the foods they are eating and the foods they are serving to their kids, and this is certainly true for genetically engineered foods…I believe that when a mother goes to the store and purchases food for her child, she has the right to know what she is feeding her child”